San Diego Sexual Harassment Attorney

 - Report the harassment at work– According to the Supreme Court, you must report the sexual harassment with your employer (in writing or verbal) before you can sue.
 You should give them a chance to correct the situation and remember to report the incidents with the right person.

 - File a complaint with the EEOC and California’s Office of the Labor Commissioner, a requirement before filing a lawsuit.

-Bodell Law Group will never back down from trying a case.
+Bodell Law Group will never back down from trying a case regarding sexual harassment laws.
 From the day your case comes into our office, we will prepare it for trial.
-Whenever possible we will attempt to get an award of both compensatory and punitive damages to increase the amount of your recovery and deter the employer from allowing further sexual harassment in the future.
+Whenever possible our law firm will attempt to get an award of both compensatory and punitive damages to increase the amount of your recovery and deter the employer from allowing further sexual harassment and harboring a hostile work environment in the future.
 Protect your rights.
 Call Bodell Law Group in San Diego today for a free case evaluation.